X-Mode social: Company history

-Joshua Anton, a student at the University of Virginia, created a mobile application named Drunk Mode to prevent users from dialling phone numbers or texting while inebriated.
+Joshua Anton, a student at the University of Virginia, created a mobile application named Drunk Mode to prevent users from dialing phone numbers or texting while inebriated.
 The application was free and had more than one million downloads.
 He came up with the idea of collecting data from the application's users and reselling it to advertisers, and he founded X-Mode in 2013.

 X-Mode offers a software development kit (SDK), which is a small piece of code that, once embedded into a given application, allows X-Mode to receive copies of the location data of the smartphone (thereby pinpointing the co-ordinates of the person who is carrying the smartphone).
 In total, X-Mode's SDK is present in the apps from more than 70 developers on more than 300 applications such as games, travel guides, and dating sites.
 In total, more than 50 million active people per month are sharing their location every 5 to 7 minutes with X-Mode.

 The smartphone-location datasets are derived from GPS data, data from Bluetooth signals emitted by the phone and picked up via detection beacons, and data from Wi-Fi routers (especially inside buildings).
 Users are able to turn off this data-sharing by adjusting the permission settings on their smartphone.
 X-Mode is one of a number of firms which provide smartphone-tracking capabilities and data collection.

 Because X-Mode pays money to developers to incorporate its location-tracking SDK into mobile applications, this provides a source of revenue for developers: $0.03 per U.S user per month, and $0.005 per international user.
 25 million active users in the U.S. and 40 million more worldwide are tracked through more than 400 different apps.
 Another example, in September 2018, the company offered $100,000 to Scruff, a dating site for gay and bisexual men, to integrate its library into the code, which its founder refused.

-In Spring 2020, the company made a demonstration (using the location-tracking datasets from phones of users) showing how, when social distancing is neglected, Covid-19 infections can spread.
+In spring 2020, the company made a demonstration (using the location-tracking datasets from phones of users) showing how, when social distancing is neglected, COVID-19 infections can spread.
 In order to facilitate the monitoring of compliance with home quarantine orders, the company shares location data with federal agencies such as the Centers for Disease Control and Prevention.